dragan-university/tests-as-live-documentation/README.md

 using more precise language, that can still be understood by all the participants in a software development project.

+### Spec gap

+The complete description of the system is contained not in a single place, but in the specification document, combined with some emails, with some change requests, and in worst case with some verbal communication.

 ### Myth: Use BDD only if non-technical people need to understand the tests

 Frequently I hear argument "We used BDD because we wanted to create tests that non-technical